About Awkward Stage Productions Society

 Andy is also in demand as an adjudicator, workshop leader and coach for individuals and groups of professionals and community performers alike.
 He has been a guest speaker for auditions, courses and conferences at SFU, UBC, and Capilano University.
 Andy also served as Musical Director for the smash hit production of Spring Awakening at Studio 58.
 In all, its Andy’s dedication to the development of new talent in Vancouver’s theatre scene that has him thrilled to be serving as Awkward Stage’s Artistic Director.

-CORWIN FERGUSON- Artistic Associate, Founding Member
+CORWIN FERGUSON- Artistic Associate and Co-Founder

 ERIKA BABINS- Artistic Associate